 In the beginning, copyright issues may seem unimportant, but if you take care too late they may turn into an even bigger plague.

 When picking beats from YouTube you should keep in mind that most YouTube videos are released with the Youtube Standard license.
-The Youtube standard license does not cover any modification (e.g. adding vocals) or re-publishing, etc. To publish songs with a beat which is published under YouTube standard license, you will need an extra permission.
+The Youtube standard license does not cover any modification (e.g. adding vocals) or re-publishing, etc. To publish your song with a beat which is published under YouTube standard license, you will always need an extra permission.

-Professional artists do not use YouTube converters etc.
+Why Professional Artists do not use YouTube Converters etc.

-Many people believe that you may do whatever you want with music for a non-commercial purpose.
+Many people believe, that you may use any kind of music for a non-commercial purpose.
 This is a misconception with a long tradition but still not true.
 Copyright applies to any public use and not only to commercial use.

 Often you read terms like copyright free, no copyright etc. which are misleading terms, because for any creative work there is an author who is holding the copyright just for the reason of his authorship.
 Although an author may publish his work for free use, but creative work is never free of any copyright.